Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 * LSSD - Lower Semi-Standard Deviation and its generalization mLSSD (mixture of high order LSSD'm),
 * GINI - Gini ratio,
-* SMGINI - Second Momentum GINI dispersion measure
+* SMGINI - Second Momentum GINI dispersion measure,
 * Omega - Omega ratio.

 In each case several optimization strategies are implemented.
 To